ninabarzh/broomstick/content/posts/the-question.md

 ## Institutional and cultural barriers

-The truth is, most organisations do not reward asking “Do we need this?”
+Most organisations do not reward asking “Do we need this?”
 They reward delivery, novelty, and efficiency.
 Shipping a feature is rewarded; stopping a project because it is not the right problem is often career-limiting.

 Competition intensifies this.
 In technology, there is always a lurking fear: “If we do not build it, someone else will.”
 The result is a race to ship first, with no one willing to pump the brakes to re-examine the map.